passbolt/passbolt_help/_pages/api/users/users-delete.md

 - User is sole owner of a Resource
 - User is sole manager of a Group

-The response body also details those gorups and resources so you can do needed changes.
+The response body also details those groups and resources so you can do needed changes.
 Like in this case transfer ownership of those groups and resources.